doctrine/orm/docs/en/reference/inheritance-mapping.rst

 Things to note:

--  The @InheritanceType, @DiscriminatorColumn and @DiscriminatorMap must be specified on the topmost class that is part of the mapped entity hierarchy.
+-  The @InheritanceType and @DiscriminatorColumn must be specified on the topmost class that is part of the mapped entity hierarchy.
 -  The @DiscriminatorMap specifies which values of the discriminator column identify a row as being of a certain type.
 In the case above a value of "person" identifies a row as being of